Making your service look like GOV.UK

 This ensures that users get a consistent experience and trust they’re in the right place if they follow a link to your service from elsewhere on GOV.UK.

-When building these types of services, you must use the GOV.UK:
+When building these types of services, you must use the:

-You’ll need the GOV.UK template, frontend toolkit and elements to implement the patterns and typeface.
+You’ll need to use the GOV.UK Design System and GOV.UK Frontend to implement the patterns and typeface.